 But to be fair, that’s only because her neck tattoo looks like an artsy reimagining of the actual baseball team, the Toronto Blue Jays logo.
 Cubs fan Jon Teegs found this major league play in two acts on social media and shared the screenshots side by side in a tweet.

-According to Amanda, one of her friends pointed out the similarity pretty soon after she got the tattoo, which makes sense, considering the Red Sox and Blue Jays play each other 16 to 18 times a year.
+According to Amanda, one of her friends pointed out the similarity pretty soon after she got the tattoo, which makes sense, considering the Red Sox and Blue Jays play each other 16 to 18 times a year in the MLB.